 Utricularia vulgaris

-Ease to Grow: Easy.
+Ease to Grow: Easy

-Dormancy: Yes, forms turions.
+Dormancy: Yes, forms turions

-Native Range: Northern Europe, Asia.
+Native Range: Northern Europe, Asia

-Zones: 4-7 (3-9).
+Zones: 4-7 (3-9)

 The carnivorous Utricularia vulgaris plant, or Common Bladderwort, is a medium size, perennial, aquatic bladderwort with bright yellow summer flowers.
 It grows suspended in the boggy waters with no roots.
 Its leaves are finely divided, and interspersed with numerous bladders about 1/8", which turn dark from devouring infusoria, including mosquitoes.
 It prefers dark, tea colored, boggy waters rich in tannins.
 It does best in full sun, growing under and among emergent aquatic plants, such as water lilies, frogbit and pickerel weed.
 Utricularia vulgaris flowers reach above the water in mid summer.
 As Fall approaches, it forms turions (winter buds), which settle to the bottom, and help it survive winters.
 Some refer to the N. American species as Utricularia macrorhiza.
 This is a wonderful plant for the garden bog pool, and will help reduce the mosquito population.

-Length: 18+".
+Length: 18+"

-Plant Type: Perennial, temperate.
+Plant Type: Perennial, Temperate, Aquatic

-Soil: Bog Water.
+Soil: Bog Water

-Light: Bright to partial bright indoors, partial sun outdoors.
+Light: Bright to partial bright indoors, partial sun outdoors

 Use: Grows well indoors and greenhouse.
 Great for helping to control mosquitoes.